On this page

 Transient constraint visualizer

-Once the transient constraint is created, the driven object (ball) can be moved around and the changes are automatically applied to the entire frame range that the transient constraint is active.
-Make sure you are currently within the frame range that the transient constraint is active, or the changes will not be applied to the entire frame range.
+Once the transient constraint is created, the driven object (ball) can be moved around, and the changes are automatically applied to the entire frame range the transient constraint is active.
+Make sure you are currently within the frame range where the transient constraint is active or the changes will not be applied to the entire frame range.

 Note

-If the changes are not applied to the entire transient constraint frame range, make sure that Auto Update Follow Ranges is turned on in the settings HUD, Constraint tab.
+If the changes are not applied to the entire transient constraint frame range, make sure that Auto Update Follow Ranges is turned on in the animate state settings, Constraint tab, Transient Constraints section.

 Move the driven object (ball)